 Do you want to take the short-cut or the long-cut?

 PA System (Alexa Hatanaka and Patrick Thompson) create public artwork and work in textile, printmaking, painting, and video.
 They exhibit in institutions internationally, such as the Canada House in London, the Centre de Cultura Contemporània de Barcelona and the Art Gallery of Ontario.
 PA System’s recent work is informed by their time spent over the past six years in Kinngait (Cape Dorset, Nunavut), where their ongoing project Embassy of Imagination (EOI) is based.
 EOI is a visual art and social practice working with and for Kinngait youth.
-EOI animates yearly art workshops, and creates collaborative community art projects, including public murals, performances, and exhibitions, within Kinngait, across Canada and internationally.
-PA System and EOI are creating a new work for the forthcoming Toronto Biennial of Art.
+EOI animates yearly art workshops and creates collaborative community art projects, including public murals, performances, and exhibitions, within Kinngait, across Canada and internationally.
+PA System and EOI are creating new work for the forthcoming Toronto Biennial of Art.